httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

-For textual formats, such as JSON, the format must first be neutered to not violate field-value's ABNF, and then workarounds added to reintroduce the features just lost, for instance UNICODE strings, and suddenly it is no longer JSON anymore.
+For textual formats, such as JSON, the format must first be neutered to not violate field-value's ABNF, and then workarounds added to reintroduce the features just lost, for instance UNICODE strings.

+The post-surgery format is no longer JSON, and it experience indicates that almost-but-not-quite compatibility is worse than no compatibility.

 This proposal starts from the other end, and builds and generalizes a data structure definition from existing HTTP headers, which means